 - Irrevocability of Renunciation: The act of renunciation is irrevocable and cannot be set aside absent a successful administrative or judicial appeal.
 An exception exists if someone is renouncing US citizenship before the age of 18 he or she may have that citizenship reinstated if he or she makes that desire known to the US Department of State within six months of attaining the age of 18.

 Do you need the help of a US immigration lawyer?

 The Law Office of Janice Flynn is able to guide you through the process of renouncing your US citizenship at a US Embassy or Consulate.
-Please call Janice Flynn +44 (0)20 7092 6830 to discuss any of your questions relating to the loss or renunciation of US citizenship.

 Note: The Law Office of Janice Flynn does not provide US tax advice but is able to refer you to a US tax professional, if required.